 The Anecdote Lingers

 I’ve located a few re-tellings of the adventure in later publications, too.
-In 1853, the story became part of a longer article on Deshoulières in Sarah Josepha Hale’s Noble Deeds of Women.
+In 1853, the story became part of a longer article on Deshoulières in Sarah Josepha Hale’s Woman’s Record; or, Sketches of All Distinguished Women.
 As late as 1867, the fable of courage surfaced in a weekly journal titled Our Boys and Girls, where it became a key part of May Mannering’s “A Ghost Story.”

 Much like “The Barber’s Ghost,” another instructive ghost hunter tale about a skeptic who debunks an alleged haunting, the anecdote about Deshoulières had lasting appeal with readers in the early 1800s.
 As suggested above, I don’t know for sure if her visit to a castle and debunking of its ghost ever actually happened.
 Even if it had, print re-tellings of the narrative transformed Deshoulières into a kind of ghost-hunting folk hero.